postsharp/Metalama.Documentation/conceptual/Aspects/Templates.md

 ---
 # Caravela Template Language

 The _Caravela Template Language_ is neither a subset nor a superset of C# but rather a specific way to compile C#.
 A template can contain _both_ run-time and compile-time code.
 Every expression or statement in a template is interpreted as having _either_ run-time scope _or_ compile-time scope.
-Compile-time expressions are initiated by calls to the @"Caravela.Framework.Aspects.meta" API.
+Compile-time expressions are initiated by calls to the <xref:Caravela.Framework.Aspects.meta> API.

 ## Initial example